threexc/yocto-tekton/README.md

 ### Instructions

+1. Edit the "volumes.yaml" file and set the hostPath.path value with your preferred location for builds (make sure permissions are set, and change the volume sizes if necessary)
+`kubectl apply -f` the following:
+2. volumes.yaml
+3. tasks.yaml
+4. pipeline.yaml
+5. serviceaccount.yaml
+7. triggers.yaml
+8. (Optional) Do a test run with `kubectl create -f pipeline-run.yaml`

+The meta-python pipeline will now trigger twice per day and build in the specified directory.

 **Note 1:** The triggertemplate.yaml, log-task-run.yaml,
 build-task-run.yaml, setup-workspace-task-run.yaml, and
 pipeline-run.yaml files have hard-coded paths in them at the moment